Stephanie Zonszein

 'Taking Part without Blending In: Legalization Policies and the Integration of Immigrants' (Working Draft)

-'Immigrant Narratives Promote Inclusionary Attitudes Toward Immigration in the Global South', with Antonella Bandiera, Mateo Vásquez-Cortés and Abraham Aldama.
+'Immigrant Narratives Promote Inclusionary Attitudes Toward Immigration in a Middle-Income Country', with Antonella Bandiera, Mateo Vásquez-Cortés and Abraham Aldama.
 (Working Draft)

 Work in Progress